The metal-insulator transition in disordered solids: How theoretical prejudices influence its characterization. A critical review of analyses of experimental data: Character of the MIT in GeSb Te

-This universal relation links the critical charge carrier concentration, $n_{\rm c}$, at the MIT to the Bohr radius, $a_{\rm H}^*$, of the localized states.
-Its structure -- without specific value at the right-hand side -- follows already from a dimensional analysis, see Appendix A. Originally, such a criterion was derived by Mott.\cite{Mott.56} Later, Edwards and Sienko extended its applicability by incorporating more realistic wave functions of the localized states, see Ref.\ \onlinecite{Edw.Sie.78}, specifically Tab.\ I as well as Fig.\ 1 therein.
-There, the simple estimate of $a_{\rm H}^*$ originally used, that is based only on the effective electron mass and the static dielectric constant, was refined.
+This universal relation links the critical charge carrier concentration, $n_{\rm c}$, at the MIT to the effective Bohr radius, $a_{\rm H}^{\ *}$, of the localized states.
+Its structure -- without specific value at the right-hand side -- follows already from a dimensional analysis, see Appendix A. Originally, such a criterion was derived by Mott.\cite{Mott.56} Later, Edwards and Sienko extended its applicability by incorporating more realistic wave functions of the localized states, see Ref.\ \onlinecite{Edw.Sie.78}, especially Table I as well as Figure 1 therein.
+In that work, the simple estimate of $a_{\rm H}^{\ *}$ originally used, which incorporates only the effective electron mass and the permittivity, was refined.

-Figure 5 of Ref.\ \onlinecite{Sie.etal.11} depicts the discrepancy.
-Siegrist {\it et al.}\ comment on this deviation in a firm manner: ``This estimate fails completely for GeSb$_2$Te$_4$, where the observed critical carrier concentration at the MIT determined by Hall measurements is $2.0 \times 10^{20}\ {\rm cm}^{-3}$.
+Figure 5 of Ref.\ \onlinecite{Sie.etal.11} depicts the claimed discrepancy between Eq.\ (\ref{mott_crit}) and the experimental finding.
+Siegrist et al.\ comment on this deviation in a firm manner: ``This estimate fails completely for GeSb$_2$Te$_4$, where the observed critical carrier concentration at the MIT determined by Hall measurements is $2.0 \times 10^{20}\ {\rm cm}^{-3}$.
 This carrier concentration reproduces the observed minimum metallic conductivity.
 This consistently indicates that the critical charge carrier concentration is more than a factor of 25,000 larger than the Mott prediction!
 We are not aware of any other solid where a similar deviation has been observed.''\cite{Sie.etal.11}

-This statement, however, is based on a highly questionable assumption: Siegrist {\it et al.}\ presume that the transport proceeds via shallow impurity states.
+This statement, however, is based on a highly questionable assumption: Siegrist et al.\ presume that the transport proceeds via shallow impurity states.
 Only the wave functions of such states may have an extension of more than 100 \AA.
-In contrast, the wave functions of impurity states deep in the gap are far more localized.
-It is very likely that these deep states govern the electric conduction process in GeSb$_2$Te$_4$, as is supported by the following series of independent arguments.
+In contrast, the wave functions of defect states deep in the gap are far more localized.
+Unlike Siegrist et al., we think it is very likely that these deep states govern the electrical conduction process in GeSb$_2$Te$_4$.
+Our interpretation is supported by the following series of independent arguments.